DevelopingSpace/starchart/CONTRIBUTING.md

 ## View and edit the data in the database

-You can use Prisma Studio as a visual editor for the data in the database:
+You can use Prisma Studio as a visual editor for the data in the database.

-Development database:
+For the development database:

 ```bash
 npm run db:studio
 ```

-Test database:
+For the test database:

 ```bash
 npm run db:studio:test